saumyachauhanstp123-cloud/ted-bus/README.md

 🌐 CORS Configuration
 ```

-Sensitive credentials such as database passwords, JWT secrets and payment credentials are stored through environment variables.
+Sensitive credentials such as database passwords, JWT secrets and payment credentials are stored using environment variables.

 ---